 - They are more fragrant.

 - They come in day-blooming varieties (diurnal) and night-blooming varieties (nocturnal); hardy waterlilies are only day-blooming.

 Plant water lilies and lotus in large plastic containers or baskets specifically designed for aquatic plants.
 If necessary, you can line baskets with burlap or landscape fabric so that the soil does not fall through the cracks.
 Several sheets of newspaper can be placed on the bottom of containers for the same purpose.

-If you don’t happen to have a pond, a whiskey barrel or planter are great alternatives.
+If you don’t happen to have a pond, a whiskey barrel or planter are great alternatives for a water feature.
 Make sure to research the ultimate size of your plant before you buy it.
-A waterlily with a six-foot spread will not thrive in a whiskey barrel or a small tub.
+A waterlily with a 6-foot spread will not thrive in a whiskey barrel or a small tub.
 There are plenty of options available on the market in all colors and sizes.